BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/cursor_dev/api_testing/api_testing_prompt.md

    - Update the scratchpad upon completing a subtask or milestone.
    - Verify if any tasks are pending before considering a task as complete.
    -If a curl command is successful, add the curl command with a description to the file `cursor_dev/api_testing/curl.md`
+   - If needed, add python dependencies to `backend/pyproject.toml`

 3. **Avoid Missing Tasks:**
    Ensure all tasks are accounted for and implemented—never skip a task.